-That's all a matrix really is: a grid of numbers inside brackets.
-When it's a coefficient matrix, the coefficients are the entries.
-The rows of a matrix are the horizontal number groups, so in this coefficient matrix the rows are
+With a coefficient matrix, the coefficients are the entries.
+And don't forget, the rows of a matrix are the horizontal number groups, and the columns are the vertical groups (like columns that hold up a ceiling).

 Now we get to find us some determinants.

-To find the determinant from our coefficient matrix above
+To find the determinant from our coefficient matrix above, you go like this:

 (1)(-3) – (2)(4) = -5